 Getting the colors on a resume right is important but don’t spend too much time on it.
 It is better to invest your time focusing on the content and applying for jobs.

-Using a resume builder is a time-effective way of producing attractive resumes with well-balanced color schemes.
+Using a resume maker is a time-effective way of producing attractive resumes with well-balanced color schemes.
 It also allows you to use different templates for different applications.

 What are the best colors for a resume?

 There is no simple answer to this question.
 The best resume colors depend on the profession you’re applying for and the impression you want to give.
 However, there are some basic principles to keep in mind.
 Here is a guideline to create an attractive color scheme which won’t turn employers off.

 Using black, white, and a third color (such as blue or green) is a safe resume color scheme.
 Make one color dominant, one secondary, and use the third to place emphasis.
 One tasteful way is to use white for the background, black for the text, and the remaining color to highlight important parts.